eclipse-archived/ceylon-lang.org/documentation/1.1/tour/sequences.md

 This is the sixth leg of the Tour of Ceylon.
 In the [previous leg](../anonymous-member-classes) we covered anonymous classes and member classes.
-Now we're going to look at *iterable objects*, *sequences*, and *tuples*.
+Now we're going to look at *streams*, *sequences*, and *tuples*.
 These are examples of generic _container objects_.
 Don't worry, we'll come back to talk more about generics [later](../generics).